 Up first, we have Taylor Swift, who got her start in country music in the 2000s.
 However, she eventually proved to the world that musical artists don’t need to stick to one style.

-Swift drew inspiration from country music artists and moved to Tennessee to launch a music career at fourteen years.
+Swift drew inspiration from country music artists and moved to Tennessee to launch a music career at 14 years old.

-What followed were nine studio albums of iconic and instant hits.
-Swift has consistently sold out arenas and stadiums.
-She has released music in the country, pop, and indie genres.
+What followed were nine studio albums of iconic and instant hits, including her signature hit “Love Story” and “You Belong with Me.”
+Swift has consistently sold out arenas and stadiums, and has released music in the country, pop, and indie genres.

 Her latest venture is re-recording her first six studio albums in a public display of the importance of owning one’s work.

-Adele is the single musician who can make us cry and love doing so every time.
-The English artist released her first work in 2008, earning fans across the globe with her unprecedented, powerful vocal abilities.
+English singer-songwriter Adele is the single musician who can make us cry and love doing so every time.
+The artist released her first work in 2008, earning fans across the globe with her unprecedented, powerful vocal abilities.